MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/do-work-newux.md

 - **About**: Details about the current session and app version for debugging in case of error.
 - **Send feedback**: Provide feedback to Microsoft about the app or suggest improvements.
+- **Settings**: Configure personal user settings.
-- **Settings**: Lets users change the time zone for the app, change the behavior of the app when they get directions to a customer site, change the app module.
-The new mobile user experience always uses the device configuration for date and time zone settings.
-If the configuration of the device and the users's settings in Dynamics 365 don't match, it asks the users to update their Dynamics 365 profile to align with the device settings.
+  - Timezone: Set the timezone for the app.
+If the configuration of the device and the users's settings in Dynamics 365 don't match, the system updates the Dynamics 365 profile to align with the device settings.
+  - Language: Set the language for the mobile app.
+  - Map: Define the behavior of the app when getting directions to a customer site and choose the default map provider.
+  - Apps: If a user ahs access to multiple Field Service Mobile app modules, they can choose which app module to load.